Moreneecoder/wejapa_web_notes_app/README.md

 1. Write a new note
 2. Add note to existing topic
 3. Create a new topic category if existing topic don't match your want
+4. Read a note
-4. Edit an existing note
+5. Edit an existing note
-5. Delete a note
+6. Delete a note
-6. When last note in a topic is deleted, that topic gets deleted too
+7. When last note in a topic is deleted, that topic gets deleted too

 #NOTE: This app uses no database system or third party framework/package/dependency.
 It is strictly based on core NodeJs Http and File System Modules.